DjangoGirls/tutorial/css/README.md

 Great!

-CSS has a concept of classes, which basically allows you to name a part of our HTML code and apply styles only to this part, not affecting others.
+As mentioned above, CSS has a concept of classes, which basically allows you to name a part of the HTML code and apply styles only to this part, not affecting others.
 It's super helpful if you have two divs, but they're doing something very different (like your header and your post), so you don't want them to look the same.

 Go ahead and name some parts of the HTML code.
 Add a class called `page-header` to your `div` that contains header, like this: